 There is a reason for his anonymity, and a reason he’s been able to maintain it.
 (For reasons soon to become apparent, I’m going with the male native English-speaker hypothesis.)

-You can’t work on Bitcoin to the extent that I have (also standing in the shadows as a ghost writer) without asking yourself who, exactly, this Satoshi character might be.
+You can’t ghost write a book on Bitcoin (as I have) without asking yourself who, exactly, this Satoshi character might be.
 As Word Handler handles words, I first took the obvious step of running the letters of satoshi nakamoto through an anagrammer.
 Of the numerous possibilities generated, the one that seemed the most potentially useful was:

 Saskatoon Ahi Tom

 That allowed me to hazard a guess that Satoshi Nakamoto is a man named Thomas who likes sushi and who lives in the freezing cold of the largest city in Canada’s central province.

 I have a mathematician friend who fact-checks the more mathematical portions of my work on cryptocurrency.
 As he said he’d rather I not use his name, we’ll just call him by the first seven terms of the SHA-256 hash of his name.
 So we’ll call him a909627, short for:

 In any event, one night, after a few drinks and a couple cigars, a909627 revealed his theory that Satoshi Nakamoto was in reality a gentleman by the name of Jerry Solinas, a cryptography expert who has been in the employ of the NSA for several decades.